 Neewer Smart Phone Holder $9.99 (at the time of this writing).

 Digital SLR Cameras (a.k.a.
 DSLR’s) There are hundreds on the market.
 These are mine.

 Canon 7D DSLR Camera You’ll need to use a tripod with this camera, when shooting family interviews.
 Holding this camera for a long time will be tiring.

-Or Canon 5D Mark III You’ll need to use a tripod with this camera when shooting interviews.
+Or Canon 5D Mark IV, You’ll need to use a tripod with this camera when shooting interviews.
 This is a great camera if you’re into photography too!
 I love my 5D!!!
 Love, love, love!